-Equation (23) implies that the magnitude of the exchange-rate offset increases with the import elasticity and decreases with the export elasticity.
+Equation (23) implies that the magnitude of the exchange-rate offset increases with ε_m (the import elasticity) and decreases with ε_x (the export elasticity).
 A larger import elasticity magnifies the impact of the tariff on home demand for the home good and requires a larger offsetting appreciation.
 Conversely, a larger export elasticity means that a smaller currency appreciation is required to offset the increase in demand for the home good induced by the tariff.

-Similarly, one can look at the endogenous response of the exchange rate to a permanent tariff imposed on the country's exports.
+A similar logic applies to a tariff on the country's exports.
 Because the tariff reduces foreign demand for the home good, it is offset by a depreciation (rather than an appreciation) of the home currency.
-Using (21) the offset coefficient is now given by,
+Using (21) the offset coefficient is given by,